 For dismissal, any individual picking up a camper must display the pick-up authorization placard (sent via email to registered families) in their car window or present it to camp staff.
 Only individuals listed in the “Guardian” and “Emergency Contacts” sections of the camper’s registration account will be allowed to pick up the camper.
 If an authorization placard is not presented at pick up, the guardian’s identity will have to be verified with a government-issued I.D.
 If an individual picking up a camper is not listed in the online registration account as a “Guardian” or “Emergency Contact,” Summertimes staff will have to contact the camper’s guardians to confirm that the individual is allowed to pick up the camper.

 Each camper’s health and wellness is a top concern.
-During the ten weeks of our Summertimes programs, we have a nurse on the Lower School campus and trained medical professionals on the Middle and Upper School campuses.
-Summertimes requires that your camper have a valid immunization form submitted no later than June 1, which can be uploaded into your online registration account.
+During the weeks of our Summertimes programs, we have a nurse on the Lower School and Upper School campuses.
+Summertimes requires that your camper have a valid immunization form submitted no later than two weeks prior to your camper's session, which can be uploaded into your online registration account.
 Each camp is assigned a First Aid backpack that travels with that camp throughout the day.

 INCLEMENT WEATHER AND HEAT MONITORING